 In the Kitchen

 Those perfect little circles in your holiday cookies?
 Often the result of a 2 cm cookie cutter.
-This size is ideal for bite-sized treats that pack a flavorful punch without overwhelming the palate.
+This size is ideal for bite-sized treats that pack a flavorful punch without overwhelming the palate. - The length of a standard cinnamon stick

 Next time you’re brewing a cozy cup of chai or preparing a warming apple pie, take a closer look at your cinnamon sticks.
 Many varieties measure about 2 cm in diameter, contributing to their convenient use in cooking and baking.